-- A. Bid: Agency will accept bids from market analysts to perform third party market studies for the 2011 tax credit round between November 8 and December 6, 2010. - B. Market Study Fee: A fee for the market study will be paid by applicant at the time of submission of the preliminary tax credit application. - C. Assigning Projects: Upon receipt of the preliminary applications the Agency will contract with market analysts.
-The Agency will make its assignments by January 24, 2011.
-The number of projects assigned will be based upon the following: stated capacity, experience with studies in the LIHTC program, number of preliminary applications submitted, conflicts of interest and the Agency's evaluation of the analyst's capacity based on prior studies submitted. - D. PMA Designation: Analysts must provide the Agency with a proposed Primary Market Area (PMA) for review as soon as possible but no later than February 11, 2011.
+- A. Bid: The Agency will accept bids from market analysts to perform third party market studies for the 2014 tax credit round between November 12 and December 2, 2013. - B. Market Study Fee: A fee for the market study will be paid by the Applicant at the time of submission of the preliminary tax credit application (preliminary application). - C. Assigning Projects: Upon receipt of the preliminary applications, the Agency will contract with analysts.
+The Agency will make its assignments by January 31, 2014.
+The number of projects assigned will be based upon the following: stated capacity, experience with studies in the LIHTC program, number of preliminary applications submitted, conflicts of interest and the Agency's evaluation of the analysts capacity based on prior studies submitted. - D. PMA Designation: Analysts must provide the Agency with a proposed Primary Market Area (PMA) for review as soon as possible but no later than February 14, 2014.
 Each site must include a map of the PMA clearly depicting the census tracts on the map that make up the PMA.
-The analyst must use a conservative, market supported PMA delineation and conduct local interviews to determine cultural nuances, geographic factors or other relevant factors.
-The analyst must describe the methodology and reasoning used to define the PMA.
-The Agency will respond to the analyst via e-mail within 48 hours of receipt. - E. Analyst Contact with Applicants: Once the PMA designation is complete, market analysts may contact the applicant to ensure they have all the information necessary to complete the market analysis.
-Analysts must not discuss PMA delineations with the applicant until the study is complete.
+Analysts must use a conservative, market supported PMA delineation and conduct local interviews to determine cultural nuances, geographic factors or other relevant factors.
+Analysts must describe the methodology and reasoning used to define the PMA.
+The Agency will respond via e-mail within 48 hours of receipt. - E. Analysts Contact with Applicants: Once the PMA designation is complete, analysts may contact Applicants to ensure they have all the information necessary to complete the market study.
+Analysts must not discuss PMA delineations with Applicants until the study is complete.